The best farmers markets in Canada

 The Byward Market in Ottawa, Ontario

-Below the Parliament Hill in Ottawa is the old town on the other side of the Rideau Canal.
-In the center is the Byward Market with its cobbled streets and market buildings, surrounded by countless small specialty shops offering an incredible selection and variety of cheeses, spices, tea blends, bread products and other delicacies.
-For a stroll on the Byward Market you should definitely bring one: hungry!
-Because the products on offer let the visitor run the water together in the mouth, and what is more beautiful than if you can stretch out your arms and regret it to your heart's content in front of such an epicurean overabundance.
-C'est bon cooking offers highly informative guided tours of the culinary mecca of the Canadian capital.
+Below Parliament Hill in Ottawa lies the Old Town, located on the other side of the Rideau Canal.
+At its center is the Byward Market With cobblestone streets and market buildings, it's surrounded by countless small specialty shops.
+There, you'll find an incredible selection and variety of different cheeses, spices, tea blends, breads, and other delicacies.
+For a stroll through the Byward Market, you should definitely bring one thing: hunger!
+The products on offer will make visitors' mouths water.
+What could be better than surrendering to such a culinary abundance without guilt and sampling as much as you like?
+C'est bon cooking offers exceptionally informative tours through the culinary mecca of the Canadian capital.

 -